brave/qa-resources/wikitemplate-android.md

 - [ ] Verify you can make a recurring tip and they display in tips panel
 - [ ] Verify you can tip a verified publisher
 - [ ] Verify you can tip a verified YouTube creator
-- [ ] Verify tip panel shows a verified checkmark for a verified publisher/verified YouTube creator
+- [ ] Verify tip panel shows a verified check mark for a verified publisher/verified YouTube creator
 - [ ] Verify tip panel shows a message about the unverified publisher
 - [ ] Verify BR panel shows the message about an unverified publisher
 - [ ] Verify you can perform a contribution